compintell/Mooncake.jl/README.md

 ### Performance

-Hand-written `rrule!!`s have excellent performance, provided that they have been written well (most of the hand-written rules in `Tapir.jl` have excellent performance, but some require optimisation.
+Hand-written `rrule!!`s have excellent performance, provided that they have been written well (most of the hand-written rules in `Mooncake.jl` have excellent performance, but some require optimisation.
 Doing this just requires investing some time).
 Consequently, whether or not the overall AD system has good performance is largely a question of how much overhead is associated to the mechanism by which hand-written `rrules!!`s are algorithmically composed.

 ~~At present (11/2023), we do _not_ do this in a performant way, but this will change.~~